matrix-org/matrix-spec-proposals/proposals/4211-webxdc.md

 to provide such content, but they are not in-band (thus needs another server, which tends to be unmaintained as of now).
-As such, this proposal aims to resolve this by adding [WebXDC](https://webxdc.org/) into the Matrix client ecosystem, with no server-side changes or additions needed.
+As such, this proposal aims to resolve this by adding [WebXDC](https://webxdc.org/) into the Matrix client ecosystem, with no server-side changes or additions needed to existing Matrix interfaces.

 ## Proposal